playframework/playframework/documentation/manual/javaGuide/main/cache/JavaCache.md

 @[simple-set](code/javaguide/cache/JavaCache.java)

-Optionally you can specify a expiration (in seconds) for the cache:
+Optionally you can specify an expiration (in seconds) for the cache:

 @[time-set](code/javaguide/cache/JavaCache.java)